-A couple weeks ago Anne and The Boys were out of town a few days and I made it a point to be out after 8pm.
-That's a freakin' double rainbow covered in unicorns around here so I lined up a shoot with an absolute BEAST of a dancer I met through Instagram named Emmett Prince.
+A couple weeks ago, St. Anne and The Boys were out of town for a few days and I made it a point to be out after 8pm.
+That's a freakin' double rainbow covered in unicorns around here, so I lined up a shoot with an absolute BEAST of a dancer I met through Instagram named Emmett Prince.
 He's a dance student at the University of Central Oklahoma and was up to shoot around downtown Oklahoma City after dark with a couple complete strangers.

 I'd packed my Steadicam but ended up not using it after only a few minutes – the camera angles just weren't right; Thank goodness I didn't drop the money on a wireless follow focus and monitor kit rental.
 I'm not going to say an EasyRig wouldn't have been helpful, but not shooting with one actually freed me up to try camera angles and movements that I wouldn't have otherwise.

-One key piece of additional gear was a battery powered Bluetooth speaker.
-I've done shoots with music sputtering out through my iPhone, but the sound quality and volume is passable at best.
+One key piece of additional gear was a battery-powered Bluetooth speaker.
+I've done shoots with music sputtering out through my iPhone, but the sound quality and volume are passable at best.
 We used a JBL Flip 4 connected to my phone and it worked like a champ.
-The burrito sized speaker was loud enough, sounded great, and the setup was dummy-proof.
+The burrito-sized speaker was loud enough, sounded great, and the setup was dummy-proof.
 Either John the AC was holding it or I had it clipped to the small messenger bag I had on me throughout the shoot.

 DIRECTOR, CAMERA, & EDITOR - me